Chanapato/Data-Analyst-Portfolio/Excel/Readme.md

 ## Executive Summary
 This project is a Full Portfolio Health Check of a 100-SKU furniture range.
 By shifting the focus from simple sales volume to total land cost, I built a diagnostic tool to evaluate how shipping cost, manufacturing delays, and product quality impact the bottom line.

-The goal was to identify which products are most vulnerable to global shipping changes and which items are "trapping" the company's cash in long wait times.
+The goal was to identify which products are most vulnerable to global shipping changes and which items are trapping the company's cash in long wait times.
 This tool helps a Buying Team decide exactly where to raise prices and which products to stop selling.

 [Click here to download the Interactive Excel Tool](./Furniture.xlsx)

 ## Analysis Overview & Technical Implementation
 To make the data actionable, I used the following technical approaches:

 - **Regional Stress Testing (IF/OR Logic):** I simulated a 25% freight increase specifically for high-risk shipping routes (e.g., China and Vietnam).
-Using IF(OR) formulas, I isolated how regional cost spikes impact the "New Margin" of specific products compared to local sourcing.
+Using IF(OR) formulas, I isolated how regional cost spikes impact the new margin of specific products compared to local sourcing.

-- **Inventory Efficiency Audit:** I cross-referenced Manufacturing Lead Times against Units Sold to pinpoint "Dead Capital."
-This identifies products that tie up company cash for over 12 weeks without providing a high enough sales volume to justify the warehouse space.
+- **Inventory Efficiency Audit:** I cross-referenced Manufacturing Lead Times against Units Sold to pinpoint dead capital.
+This identifies products that tie up company cash for over 10 weeks without providing a high enough sales volume to justify the warehouse space.

 - **Quality & Design Review:** I analysed Regional Return Rates to uncover hidden costs.
 By identifying factories with return rates over 6%, the business can determine if a product has a high return, it is a sign of a quality issue at the factory or a flaw in the design.